-McCarran International Airport will never let you forget that you are in Las Vegas, so even somebody stuck inside the airport on a short layover can enjoy.
+Harry Reid International Airport will never let you forget that you are in Las Vegas, so even somebody stuck inside the airport on a short layover can enjoy themselves.
 In case you’re feeling lucky, row after row of slot machines fill the hallways of the terminals.
 Huge screens grace the walls of the airport’s entrance showcasing all the incredible shows Vegas offers.
-If you want a more relaxing experience, McCarran does offer a few lounges, food stops, and wi-fi everywhere.
+If you want a more relaxing experience, LAS Airport does offer a few lounges, food stops, and WiFi everywhere.
 For more information on the airport itself, check out our Las Vegas Airport guide.

 The Las Vegas Sign

-Time Required: Seeing the Las Vegas sign can easily be a quick thirty minute trip, or it can be stretched out into an eight-hour excursion depending on how much time you have and how many hotels you want to see.
+- Time Required: Seeing the Las Vegas sign can easily be a quick 30-minute trip, or it can be stretched out into an eight-hour excursion depending on how much time you have and how many hotels you want to see.

 The Linq’s High Roller

-Time Required: While you can see Fremont Street in an hour, it is definitely a great place to linger.
+- Time Required: While you can see Fremont Street in an hour, it is a great place to linger.
 You can easily spend five or six hours at this Vegas hub.